xiaojianzhang/My-first-Repository/README.md

-# My-first-Repository
+# Neural Networks and Deep Learning
-Get my machine learning career started
+--Starting my carrer in this fantastic and promising field!